angular/angular/aio/content/tutorial/first-app/first-app-lesson-01.md

             In this app, the styles are in a separate file while the component's code and HTML template are in this file.
         1.  `app.component.css` is the style sheet for this component.
         1. New components are added to this directory.
-    1. In the file explorer, find the image directory (`/assets`) contains images used by the app.
+    1. In the file explorer, find the image directory (`/assets`) that contains images used by the app.
-    1. In the file explorer, find the support files are files and directories that an Angular app needs to build and run, but they are not files that you normally interact with.
+    1. In the file explorer, find the files and directories that an Angular app needs to build and run, but they are not files that you normally interact with.
         1.  `.angular` has files required to build the Angular app.
         1.  `.e2e` has files used to test the app.
         1.  `.node_modules` has the node.js packages that the app uses.